CloudPSS/docs/source/en/guide/User2.md

 order: 300
 ---

-Click `Workspace` in the function links to open the workspace of CloudPSS, which includes Menu, Toolbar, Components List, Main-workspace, System information, System monitoring, EMT simulation and Global parameters.
+Click `EMT simulation` in the function links to open the workspace of CloudPSS, which includes Menu, Toolbar, Components List, Main-workspace, System information, System monitoring, EMT simulation and Global parameters.
 The location and detail introduction of each part is shown below.

 ![Interface of workspace](User2/G1.png "Interface of workspace")